-Storm restoration in Keystone Heights
+Storm damage restoration in Keystone Heights

 Keystone Heights is a small Clay County city of roughly 1,400 people set among the rolling sandy hills and spring-fed lakes of the Clayhill region, about 30 miles southwest of Jacksonville.
 Its inland position does not insulate it from hurricane damage: the St. Johns River system and its tributaries reach deep into the county, and during major storms those waterways can channel catastrophic flood surge well past what most residents expect from an inland address.
 Wind exposure is real as well, with sustained tropical-force gusts capable of widespread roof and tree damage.
 When storm damage hits your home, we connect Keystone Heights homeowners with vetted, licensed local contractors who can assess the full picture at no charge.